 SoundPoint IP phones that have a USB port can be configured to allow recording of audio calls on a supported USB device.
-Currently only the SoundPoint IP 650 has a USB port.
+Only the SoundPoint IP 650 and 670 have a functioning USB port.

 The filenames of the recorded .wav files will include a date/time stamp (for example, 20Apr2007\190012.wav was created on April 20, 2007 at 19:00:12).
-An indication of the recording time remaining-the space available of the attached USB storage media-appears on the graphic display.
+An indication of the recording time remaining - the space available of the attached USB storage media - appears on the graphic display.
 The user can browse through all recorded files through the menu shown on the graphic display.